-The play is a bit overlong and even my wife, who grew up Jewish in the Midwest, found the Ohio and Michigan scenes to grow tiresome.
+The play is a bit overlong and even my wife, who grew up Jewish in the Midwest, found the Ohio and Michigan scenes to become tiresome.
 Nor does Kron sufficiently tie the Midwest stories to the European ones.
 Still, we are entranced by her portrait of her father, her devotion to him, and her coming to grips with her heritage.
 Elaina Di Monaco’s direction captures the emotional power of Kron’s play.

 In Buyer and Cellar we also meet a group of people by proxy, through the eyes of the solo performer.
 He is Dito van Reigersberg, a talented actor whom we’ve enjoyed in serious roles, including Shakespeare, and who also is known for his drag queen fictional chanteuse “Martha Graham Cracker.”
 He plays Alex, an unemployed actor who is hired to manage the stores in Barbra Streisand’s private shopping mall in the basement of her Malibu estate.
 It’s a real place, described in Streisand’s real book, My Passion for Design, but the rest of this story is fiction.

-His boyfriend Barry, a struggling screenwriter, becomes jealous of Alex’s infatuation with Barbra, and he, through Alex’s telling, spouts harsh criticisms of the star.
+His boyfriend Barry, a struggling screenwriter, becomes jealous of Alex’s infatuation with Barbra, and he, through Alex’s telling, voices harsh criticisms of the star.
 “Yes, her father died and that’s terrible, and yes, she lived in a cramped apartment and her stepfather never liked her, but she was famous and had the world at her feet by the time she was 19.
 At what point is that not enough for her?”

 This play is not a glorification of everything Barbra but, rather, a deconstruction of her persona and her career.
-It reminds me of a Seth Rudetsky lecture where he comments on every detail of songs or shows.
+It reminds me of a Seth Rudetsky lecture where he comments on every detail of songs and shows.
 Dito charms us with his warmth as he imagines a personal relationship with the star.
 When he quotes her, he suggests her voice but never attempts a real imitation.

 An unexpected pleasure is the character’s self-awareness (“This is a work of fiction.
 You know that, right?”) and his realization that his fantasy is foolish.
 The play is light comedy but it turns poignant when Alex asks his imagined Streisand what she’d desire most and she replies, “I’d be pretty and everyone would know it and I’d think so, too.”
 And the play turns dark when Alex compulsively picks a fight with Streisand which causes the imaginary her to fire him.